Knoxinova/WEDO-CHROME-FOR-SCHOOL/README.md

 # WEDO-CHROME-FOR-SCHOOL
-This is how to get chrome from schol
+This is how to get chrome from school
+# INSTRUCTIONS COMING SOON BBUT THIS IS MAINLY FOR MY FRIENDS AND FELLOW SCHOLARS